pedro-mendonca/Translation-Tools/README.md

 ## Description ##

+### Use any Locale, with or without Language Packs ###

 With core Language Packs you can easily change the language of your WordPress install.
 Unfortunately core language packs are only provided for 100% translated locales.

+If you need a specific Locale that has no Language Packs yet, this tool will help you to add it to the available languages list.

+Go to Settings > General > Site Language and select the needed Locale to add it to the main list.

+### Update your WordPress core translation, on demand ###

-If you need to update your WordPress translation and your locale isn't completely translated, this tool will help you to update all the needed translation files in a few seconds.
+If you need to update your WordPress core translation on demand without waiting for a language pack to be generated, this tool allows you to manually update all the needed files for the installed version, with one click, in a few seconds.

-Every core sub-projects:
+Go to Updates > Translations and click the "Update WordPress Translation" button.

+#### All WordPress core sub-projects ####

 *   Development
 *   Continents & Cities
 *   Administration
 *   Network Admin

-Every translation files:
+#### All translation files ####

 *   .po (editable translation files)
 *   .mo (binary translation files)